openid/Contract-Exchange-Extension/cx-doc/source/openid_cx_spec.rst

     ``openid.ax.value.cx_enc_key``

-        Shared key to encrypt the message in "Encryption BAse String" form.
+        Shared key to encrypt the message in "Encryption Base String" form.
 This key itself is encrypted asymmetrically with decryptor's public key included in the Contract and base 64 encoded.
         Value: base64 string.